mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Special Traits

 _**Spellcasting.**_ You know the _shield_ spell and the _mage hand_ cantrip.
-You may cast up to 4 spells or cantrips and regain all uses when you finish a short or long rest.
+You may cast up to 4 spells or cantrips and regain all uses when you finish a short or Long Rest.
 Intelligence is your spellcasting modifier.

 ## Goat